steqeq/0000/docs/contribute/building.md

   a URL of the form `https://advanced-micro-devices-demo--<pr_number>.com.readthedocs.build/projects/alpha/en/<pr_number>/`.

-## Build documentation from the command Line
+## Build documentation from the command line

 Python versions known to build documentation: